-We will state clearly at the outset of this post that Cernunnos is not, nor ever was, Satan, and that later conflations of of the antlered king of the forest – masculine counterpart of the Mother Goddess – with the devil, came from the same Source-disconnected dominating drive that saw the priesthood of Ashur suppress and erase the Mother side of Source, the Asherah, from temples and texts and turn Ashur’s memory into a god of war…even though Ashura himself was a champion of Asherah, the ‘Mother’ energy within the Tree of Life.
+We will state clearly at the outset of this post that Cernunnos is not, nor ever was, Satan, and that later conflations of of the antlered king of the forest – masculine counterpart of the Mother Goddess – with the devil, came from the same Source-disconnected dominating drive that saw the priesthood of Ashur and others in that region suppress and erase the Mother side of Source, the Asherah, from temples and texts and turn Ashur’s memory into a god of war…even though Ashura himself was a champion of Asherah, the ‘Mother’ energy within the Tree of Life.
 Such have been the twists of duality for eons, and in the present moment being realigned to Love.

 Ashur protects the Asherah (Mother Tree/God’s Wife), holding the Bow & Lily-tipped arrow of immaculate conception.

 In Lights in the Sky Part Four we shared some perspective on Ashur, the Alpha Centaurians, and the incoming energies of the Bull (Aldebaran/Taurus, grounding of red life force energies), Ashur’s depiction as a winged bull, and how ancient cultures described the Centaurus constellation as a bull, later as a centaur.
 In January 2015, Ashura’s face appeared in the cloud portrait below, with curved horns on his head (also can be seen as number 3/trinity energy) and a pink butterfly in front of his mouth.
 I’ll come back to the butterfly later in this post.

 Ashura and pink butterfly, photo taken Jan.
 23, 2015, Perth hills, Western Australia.